igorski/binarcular/README.md

 ## Performance

-Depending on the files you're working with, memory allocation can be a problem.
+Depending on the file types you're working with, memory allocation can be a problem.

-The parse methods will only read the block that is requested (e.g. starting from the requested offset and for the size of the requested _structureDefinition_) and should be light on resources.
+The parse methods will only read the block that is requested (e.g. starting from the requested offset and only for the size of the requested _structureDefinition_) and should be light on resources.
+Additionally, all read operations happen in a dedicated Web Worker which keeps your main application responsive.

 Depending on your use case, you might take additional steps which should be taking the following guidelines into consideration:

-* Use base64 only when you have no choice as a base64 String describes the file in its entirety.
+* Use base64 only when you have no choice as a base64 String describes the file _in its entirety_.
 Also, the way JavaScript handles Strings is by allocating the entire value (and not by reference!)
 * If you intend to do multiple reads on a file (for instance: first reading its header to determine where in the file the meaningful content begins) it